-CBD is the cool kid on the block right now, and she's not going anywhere.
-Let's briefly discuss some quick, uber-interesting talking points about this cannabinoid :
+Ok...Since CBD is the cool kid on the block right now, let's briefly discuss some quick, uber-interesting talking points about this cannabinoid :

-- CBD, however, affects TRPV1 Receptors in your body (not brain) which are responsible for regulating pain, body temperature, and inflammation.
+CBD, however, activates the CB2 Receptors in your body (not brain) which may help in regulating pain, body temperature, and inflammation.

-- THC and CBD both have similar chemical makeup, but at the same time, they have opposite effects.
-CBD actually inhibits THC.
+THC and CBD both have similar chemical makeup, but at the same time, they have opposite effects.
+CBD can actually inhibit THC in some cases.
 Recently, we heard CBD referred to as "THC's responsible older brother," because it doesn't get you high.
 This made us laugh.

 - There is still a boatload of research to be done.
-The FDA did recently approve the first marijuana-based drug to treat epilepsy, but we are all just beginning to discover CBD's benefits.
+The FDA approved the first marijuana-based drug to treat epilepsy, but we are all just beginning to discover CBD's benefits.
 Luckily, we got a head start.